ERC20 vs BEP20: Key Differences Explained

 BEP-20

-The difference between Ethereum and Binance, in terms of their blockchain networks, also lies in how consolidated they are.
+The difference between Ethereum and Binance, when it comes to their blockchain networks, also comes down to how established they are.

 ERC-20